There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) attendance at and participation in weekly clinical and research seminars; (2) case study; and (3) formal oral presentation to professional body (Neurological Council of WA).
+Indicative assessments in this unit are as follows: (1) attendance at and participation in weekly clinical and research seminars; (2) case study; and (3) formal oral presentation to professional body (Neurological Council of WA).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Dr Helmy Mulders and Dr Jenny Rodger
+- Dr Helmy Mulders and Dr Natalie Morellini

 - Unit rules